 Triple-A baseball player attacked in Utah robbery attempt

-A reliever with minor league baseball team the Las Vegas 51s was attacked by a homeless man in an attempted robbery in Utah, authorities said, forcing the team to place him on the disabled list.
-Logan Taylor was hit in the head with a tire iron after the man approached him and demanded his wallet while he was walking down a street in Salt Lake City on Saturday, police Detective Greg Wilking told the Las Vegas Review-Journal .
+This is a 2017 file photo of Logan Taylor of the New York Mets.
+Taylor, a reliever with minor league baseball team the Las Vegas 51s, was attacked by a homeless man in an attempted robbery in Utah, forcing the team to place him on the disabled list.

 Add your comments below